 4.)
 How much money can I afford to spend?
 If you won’t live in your current space for a long time, don’t spend too much.

-The Style of Your Curtains
+Step 2 – Choose The Style of Your Curtains

-Determine the Material You Want
+Determine the Fabric You Want

 Do you want something colorful or simple?
 With a pattern or solid?
 These are not small questions.
 You can start by looking at photos of windows in Pinterest and in magazines and see what draws your eye.
 I like curtains with a pattern, but I’m always more drawn to simpler curtains because I’m afraid I will get tired of the pattern.